atharefaridi/atharefaridi/README.md

 ## 🚀 About Me
-I am a seasoned Software Professional with a passion for crafting robust, scalable, and user-friendly software solutions with a love for the freedom of digital nomadism.
-My expertise spans both on-premise and cloud applications, enabling me to provide versatile and comprehensive solutions tailored to meet diverse business needs.
+I am a Freelance Software Professional with a passion for crafting robust, scalable, and user-friendly software solutions with a love for the freedom of digital nomadism.

 With a wealth of experience across multiple technology stacks, I specialize in crafting innovative solutions that drive business success.
 My journey has taken me around the world, allowing me to collaborate with diverse teams and clients while delivering top-notch digital products and services.
 > :eyeglasses: You can learn more about me at my tech portal --> [AtharFaridi](https://atharfaridi.com)

 ## 💻 Current projects
-🔭 I’m currently working on multiple startup projects with friends and companies like <a href="https://trekohike.tech" target="_blank">Trekohike Technologies</a>, <a href="https://jobs.dasalonindia.com" target="_blank">daSalon Jobs</a>, <a href="https://dasalon.asia" target="_blank">daSalon Asia</a> and many other NextJS and Blazor Projects..
+🔭 I’m currently working on a few startup projects for friends and companies e.g. <a href="https://trekohike.tech" target="_blank">Trekohike Technologies</a>, <a href="https://jobs.dasalonindia.com" target="_blank">daSalon Jobs</a>, <a href="https://dasalon.asia" target="_blank">daSalon Asia</a> and exploring top trends in emerging technologies (generative AI, Web3 etc..).

+## 🕒 Availability & Connect 🤝
+I am always excited to connect with like-minded professionals and explore new opportunities.
+Whether you need an Application Architect or Full-stack development for your next big project, a digital marketing strategist to boost your online presence, or a consultant to streamline your startup’s onboarding process, I am here to help.

 ## 🛠 Expertise